To download/save this report in PDF format, please click here.

 Given the growing importance of standards and conformity assessment in expanding U.S. exports, a standards officer is assigned to work in the U.S. Commercial Service office at the U.S. Consulate General in Sao Paulo, with regional responsibilities for South American countries, including Argentina.

 Mandatory Testing and Mandatory Product Certification

 Regulated products must display an official safety "S" mark to show they conform to the regulations.
 However, as described above and due to implementation issues, it is difficult to state with certainty at this time the products that must be tested, certified, and marked as required by the resolutions.
-Customs agents, freight forwarders, chambers of commerce, and industry trade associations may be useful resources to obtain information on requirements for specific products.
+Customs agents, freight forwarders, chambers of commerce and industry, and trade associations may be useful resources to obtain information on requirements for specific products.